III.5: Radix prefix cache

 A prefix cache needs one operation: given a list of token ids, find the longest prefix of that list we've stored, and return its saved KV.
 A hash map keyed on the full id list can't do this; it only matches exact keys, and we want the longest partial match.

-A radix tree (also called a prefix tree, or trie) is built for exactly this.
+A prefix tree is built for exactly this.
+(Strictly, what we build is a trie, one token per edge; a radix tree is the compressed variant that merges single-child chains into one edge.
+We skip the compression and keep the name, following SGLang's usage.)
 It's a tree where each edge is labeled with one token id, so a path from the root spells out a sequence of ids.
 Store the system prompt [A, B, C] and the tree has a path root → A → B → C. Now a request whose prompt is [A, B, C, D, E] walks the tree from the root: it follows A, B, C (matched) then hits no edge for D and stops.
 We matched the 3-token prefix [A, B, C] and learned the request only needs to prefill [D, E].

 root